ayush51/tutorial/tutorial.md

 If you enable auto start, it means the webpage including the code snippet will immediatly start a Surfly session.
 The page will, by default, display a red banner asking the visitor to wait for an agent to join their session, and the queue pin number.
-Auto start can be used to create your own custom webpage from which you want to start a session from.
+Auto start is especially useful if you want to display a certain webpage whilst the visitor is waiting for an agent to join them.

 <a name="surflystart_anchor"></a>
 #### Customise your own button

 If you want to create your own button, you can use the #surflystart anchor, which can be integrated into your websites source code.
-The button can be fully styled so that it blends into your website design.
+The button can be fully styled so that it compliments your website design.
 In the example website below, you can see the blue button below will lead you to a Surfly session.
-The text can be adapted to read as whatever you decide.
+You can also specify the text on the button.

 ![The end result](https://raw.github.com/surfly/tutorial/master/screens/Surflystart_anchor.png)